natenka/pyneng-book-en/docs/source/book/06_control_structures/3_while.rst

 A **while** loop is another type of loop in Python.

-Unlike **if**, after executing code in the block, **while** returns to the beginning of the loop.
+Unlike **if**, after executing code in block, **while** returns to the beginning of loop.

-When using **while** loops it is necessary to pay attention to whether the result when condition of the loop is false will be reached.
+When using **while** loops it is necessary to pay attention to whether the result when condition of loop is false will be reached.

 Consider a simple example: